LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

 If you carefully compare the range ordering in the tuple to the lambda argument types, you will see what's wrong.

-Do you see the issue?
+Do you see the problem?

 The file ``RAJA/examples/tut_nested-loop-reorder.CPU`` contains the complete working example code.